-Matthew Wolfe is a Licensed Mental Health Counselor in the Fremont neighborhood in Seattle, WA who specializes in complex and developmental trauma, psychotic disorders, sexuality and gender, work stress, finding meaning in one’s life, and building self-esteem.
+Matthew Wolfe is a Licensed Mental Health Counselor in the Wallingford neighborhood in Seattle, WA who specializes in complex and developmental trauma, psychotic disorders, sexuality and gender, work stress, finding meaning in one’s life, and building self-esteem.

-Matthew is certified in the Common Elements Treatment Approach (CETA) for trauma treatment, which is based on evidence-based treatments for depression, anxiety, trauma, and stress-related disorders.
+Matthew is certified in the Common Elements Treatment Approach (CETA) for trauma treatment, which is an evidence-based treatment for depression, anxiety, trauma, and stress-related disorders.
 When working with clients with a history of trauma, Matthew reminds them that they are in control of what they feel comfortable discussing.
 If they begin to become overwhelmed, he shifts the focus to regulating emotions and building coping skills to help them manage their distress and/or symptoms.
 He also works from a relational focus and helps his clients realize that they are not alone.